mleku/realy/readme.md

     go build .

 This will build the binary and place it in cmd/realy and then you can move it where you like.

+### Static build

+To produce a static binary, whether you use the CGO secp256k1 or disable CGO as above:

+    go build --ldflags '-extldflags "-static"' -o ~/bin/realy ./cmd/realy/.

+will place it into your `~/bin/` directory, and it will work on any system of the same architecture with the same glibc major version (has been 2 for a long time).

 ## Export and Import functions